github-aws-runners/terraform-aws-github-runner/docs/rate-limits-and-tuning.md

 ### Distributing load across multiple GitHub Apps

 Rate limits are per App installation and cannot be raised.
 To scale beyond one App's budget, configure extra Apps with `additional_github_apps`.
 The control-plane lambdas select one App per invocation, making the effective limit N × the per-App limit.
+Selection prefers the App with the most rate-limit budget remaining, based on the `x-ratelimit-remaining` headers observed by the running Lambda container; Apps that hit a secondary rate limit are skipped for 60 seconds.

 > [!IMPORTANT]
 > Every additional App must be installed on the same organizations or repositories as the primary App.
 The module cannot verify this.
 A missing installation surfaces at runtime as installation lookup 404s on the fraction of invocations that select the misconfigured App, which is hard to trace back to the installation.